Expert Guide: Incorporating Nawabi Elements in Textured Plaster Art

 Understanding the Basics of Plaster as a Medium

-Plaster is a versatile material made from gypsum.
-When mixed with water, it forms a paste that hardens over time.
-This property makes it ideal for creating textured surfaces in art.
+Plaster is a versatile medium for creating art.
+It's made from a fine white powder called gypsum.
+When mixed with water, it forms a paste.
+This paste hardens over time, creating a solid surface.

 There are different types of plaster available for artists: